badabingbreda/advanced-custom-fields-viewer/README.md

 * 3 different color schemes for the front end viewer - Dark, Light, & Transparent.
 * Keyboard shortcuts! `shift` + `v` toggles viewer.

+* Added ability to view ACF data when in Beaver Builder editor/Beaver Themer.

 ### Advanced Features

 Use the function `acfv( $array )` to view non ACF arrays in the viewer.